sgoldenlab/simba/docs/SHAP.md

   - In the `# target absent` entry box, enter the number of frames (integer - e.g., `100`) with the behavioral target **absent** to calculate SHAP values for.

 Once you have filled in the SHAP entry boxes, click on either `save settings into global environment` or `save settings for specific model`, depening on wether you are generating one model, or several models at once.
 For more information on generating one vs several models, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#train-predictive-classifiers-start-the-machine-training).

+Click to close the `Settings` pop-up window.

+### Step 1: Train machine model and and generate your SHAP values.

+To start training by clicking on `Train single model from global environment` or `Train multiple models, one for each saved settings`.
+You will be able to follow the progress in the Terminal window.

+>**Note**: As noted above, calculating SHAP scores is computationally expensive and depending on the number of frames you entered in the `# target present` and `# target absent`, this could take a while.
+If you are calculating SHAP scores on a lot of frames, it's best to make it a night job.